heathdbrown/software_gone_wild_notes_susieq/README.md

 [Github Link](https://github.com/netenglabs/suzieq)

-Very interesting project that gathers network information
+Very interesting project that gathers network information using multiple different ways, using textfsm.

+Similar to what I have seen before with gathing information and placing into a database to be able to query network information. (netbrain, internal systems)